Whatever Weren’t We Thinking?

 “…rapid recovery (less than 7 days) from major depression using 125-300 mg of magnesium…with each meal and at bedtime.
 Magnesium was found usually effective for treatment of depression in general use.
 Related and accompanying mental illnesses in these case histories including traumatic brain injury, headache, suicidal ideation, anxiety, irritability, insomnia, postpartum depression, cocaine, alcohol and tobacco abuse, hypersensitivity to calcium, short-term memory loss and IQ loss were also benefited.”

-It’s little wonder confusion arises when consumption of ‘health foods’ – promoted as healthy because they raise serotonin or are high in harmful polyunsaturated fats – cause obvious digestive distress and other symptoms, and worsen anxiety and depressive feelings?
+It’s little wonder confusion arises when consumption of ‘health foods’ – promoted as healthy because they raise serotonin and nitric oxide, or are high in harmful polyunsaturated fats – cause obvious digestive distress and other symptoms, and worsen anxiety and depressive feelings?

 The chances of believing something that makes you feel sick is helping you, go up if there is a disconnect between biology, and popularly promoted approaches to health and well-being.

-A genuine look at the history of physiology almost always makes it easier to see the interrelationship between symptoms that more and more today are being accepted as isolated, unrelated and extremely difficult to manage effectively.
+A more comprehensive look at the history of physiology can make it easier to see the interrelationship between symptoms that, more and more today, are being treated as if they are isolated, unrelated conditions.

 “Cyproheptadine was effective in improving symptoms of functional abdominal pain, functional dyspepsia, in a relatively larger number of patients.
 Patients in smaller numbers had significant improvement 13/18 (72%) abdominal migraine, 10/10 (100%) IBS, and 6/8 (75%) cyclic vomiting syndrome.
 This is the first time report of improvement in IBS.”